status-im/nim-taskpools/README.md

 The following are non-goals:

-- Supporting GC-ed memory on Nim default GC (sequences and strings)
+- Supporting GC-ed types with Nim default GC (sequences and strings).
+Using no GC or --gc:arc, --gc:orc or --gc:boehm (any GC that doesn't have thread-local heaps).
 - Having async-awaitable tasks
 - Running on environments without dynamic memory allocation
 - High-Performance Computing specificities (distribution on many machines or GPUs or machines with 200+ cores or multi-sockets)